 You need to acknowledge used resources by describing them in the way that readers can identify and find the source.
 Citations usually include information on who is responsible for the text, what is the name of the text, who published it, where and when.
-You must include a citation when you quote the exact words of a sources, paraphrase the words or just use distinctive ideas found in this source.
+You must include a citation when you quote the exact words of a source, paraphrase the words or just use distinctive ideas found in the source.

 You can learn more about citing your sources and creating bibliographies on the library website.
-Cite your Sources guide will introduce you to both print and online resources on citation management.
+Our Citation guide will introduce you to both print and online resources on citation management.

-To learn general information about Intellectual property, plagiarism and citing watch NJIT tutorial Intellectual Property in the Digital Age
+To learn general information about Intellectual property, plagiarism and citing watch NJIT tutorial Intellectual Property in the Digital Age.

 You can also consult books in the library: